Kam Buckner: Personal life

 Buckner comes from a musical family.
 His father was the lead singer in a 1970s soul group that was signed to Hugh Hefner's Playboy Records.
 He is a cousin of singer and actress Jennifer Hudson and the Staples Singers.
 Buckner was arrested and pled guilty to driving under the influence (DUI) in 2010.
 In 2019, he was arrested for DUI and pled guilty.
 He was sentenced to 12 months of conditional discharge.

+Buckner is the co-host of a weekly podcast titled famILLy about Fighting Illini football with former Illinois Quarterback Juice Williams; a part of Evan Turner and Andre Iguodala's Beyond the Big Ten network of podcasts.

-Buckner is married to Bernadette Salgado-Buckner, and they have a son.
+Buckner is married to Bernardette Salgado-Buckner, and they have a son.